SNP donors urged to get refunds amid probe into party finances

 Mr Gardner urged others to act while they still can, warning that he ‘might be on the last train out the station’

+“So every effort that can be made to ensure that happens is being made and of course we’re in contact with the House of Commons authorities meantime in relation to it.”

+Mr Flynn blamed the difficulties on the financial year being nearly over and overall challenges with the party’s finances.

-Disgruntled SNP donors have been urged to claim refunds from the party while they still can after one recovered almost £500 in Indyref2 donations.
+The warning came as disgruntled SNP donors were urged to claim refunds from the party while they still can after one recovered almost £500 in Indyref2 donations.

 Former SNP member James Gardner was “shocked” with the direction of the party and asked fundraiser Jim Henderson for a refund in March.
 He was unhappy with the treatment of former leader Alex Salmond and its efforts to secure Scottish independence.